spine-tools/Spine-Toolbox/docs/source/examples/diet_problem.rst

 Let's quickly check :file:`Model.sqlite` we just created.
 Double-click the Model item on Design view to open Spine DB Editor.
 Alternatively, you can select the item and click :guilabel:`Open editor...` on its properties tab.
-We will use DB Editor later to make some changes to the input data and to check the final results.
+We will use DB Editor later to make some changes to the input data and to check the results.
 For now, it is enough to note that the DB Editor window is mostly empty as there is no data in the database except for one thing: the **Alternative** list on the upper right corner shows one item,